 You only need climbing shoes, a chalk bag, and a bouldering pad.

 You don’t need to break the bank when buying gear for bouldering.
-We’ve already researched package deals to save you money on bouldering gear.

 If you’re starting out indoors, the good news is that the crash pad is already provided by the gym and you will be able to rent shoes while you find a pair you like.

 A bouldering pad is 100% necessary once you begin climbing outside.
 Don’t tweak an ankle on an awkward landing, that’ll mean no climbing for a few months!
 Buy a pad and you’ll get more time on the wall.

 Bouldering is like a sprint while traditional rope climbing is like a long endurance run.
 Bouldering routes are quick and powerful climbs that are usually less than 15 feet tall.
 Longer rock climbs will usually be less than 100 feet long.
 These longer climbs can still have a bouldery crux, so you will need bouldering strength in addition to your endurance.

 V5 is an intermediate grade for bouldering.
 Once you can climb V5 you will be close to the harder grades (V6 and up) while still able to climb easier problems.
 V5 allows you to train volume on easier problems and project harder climbs.

 As of now, the highest outdoor bouldering grade is V17/9a and there are only two of these problems in the whole world.
 Burden of Dreams located in Finland was first climbed by Nalle Hukkataival.
 This is the first route in the world that has received a proposed rating of V17.